wso2/docs-is/en/docs/learn/configuring-a-read-only-ldap-user-store.md

     -   If you want to configure a primary user store, you need to follow the steps given in [Configuring the Primary User Store](../../learn/configuring-the-primary-user-store).
-    -   If you want to configure a secondary user store, you need to follow the steps given in [Configuring Secondary User Stores](../../learn/configuring-secondary-user-stores).

 ## Configuring Read-only LDAP user store manager

 Following are the minimum configurations that are need to be provided to configure Read-only LDAP user store manager.